soulspace-org/overarch/README.md

 ## Features
 * Models and views as data
   * C4 architecture and deployment models and views
-  * Use case, state machine and code (class) models and views
+  * Use case, state machine and code models and views
   * Concept models, concept maps and glossaries
   * Separation of models and views
   * Hierarchical models and element references